 Squash comes in two main categories: summer and winter squash.
 Each type has its unique flavor and use in the kitchen.
 Here’s a quick guide to identify some common varieties:

-Choosing the right squash is crucial.
-Summer squash tends to have a tender skin and a mild flavor, making it ideal for quick cooking methods.
-Winter squash has a thicker skin and sweeter taste, perfect for roasting or pureeing.
+The first step is picking the right squash.
+Summer squash has a soft skin and mild flavor well suited to rapid cooking methods.
+Winter squash has a hard skin and sweeter flavor, best for roasting or pureeing.

 Preparation Techniques